Davy Jones (Pirates of the Caribbean): Personality

-Davy Jones is identified as the Devil by his crew: he is cruel, cunning, ruthless, greedy, murderous and careless of other people; these traits make him similar to Cutler Beckett.
-Evil, proud and possibly nihilistic, he also tried to force Jack Sparrow to leave Will with him and bring him 100 souls knowing that Sparrow is against slavery.
-Excluding those who manage to reach an agreement with him, Davy Jones presents himself as an extremely formidable enemy, without hesitation or reservation.
-Unlike the cowardly Beckett, Jones is brave and daring, and he can be very scary and quick-tempered to prove he is serious.
-It becomes more dangerous when he realizes that he has been cheated: in fact when Jack Sparrow revealed that he had not recruited 100 souls to give to him in exchange for his (not being able to force himself to do a horrible thing), but that he had instead gone to get his heart to blackmail him into leaving him and his crew alone.
-Jones began shooting at the Black Pearl, trying to sink it again to give Sparrow pain, knowing how much he cares about the ship.
-Although he does not tolerate the violation of his contracts, he never respects his promises.
-Probably due to the betrayal of his beloved Calypso, Jones is extremely convinced of the cruelty and unhappiness of life; in fact, his phrase is explanatory of this vision: "Life is cruel!
-Why should the afterlife be any different?".
-His passionate nature is rarely shown to others, such as when he plays her theme on the pipe organ as he sheds a tear on Calypso and eventually meets her aboard the Black Pearl.
-In times of intense emotional distress, Jones uses his organ to vent his anger and suffering.
-Despite the wickedness, anger and bitterness that characterize him, Davy Jones has a repressed feeling of love and goodness: even after being betrayed by Calypso, Jones still loves her, and her name is in fact the last word that pronounce before dying.
+Davy Jones is identified as the Devil by his crew: he is cruel, cunning, ruthless, greedy, proud, manipulative, murderous and careless of other people; traits he has in common with Cutler Beckett.
+He tried to force Jack Sparrow to leave Will with him and bring him 100 souls knowing that Sparrow is against it.
+Davy Jones presents himself as an extremely formidable enemy, without hesitation or reservation.

+Unlike the calm and calculating Beckett, Jones is brave, daring, passionate, and quick-tempered to prove he is serious.
+He becomes more dangerous when he realizes that he has been cheated – by Calypso and later by Jack Sparrow.
+Jones agreed to raise the Black Pearl from the depths for thirteen years in exchange for Jack Sparrow's soul but Jack reneges on his obligation, and balks at renegotiated terms requiring recruiting 100 souls to redeem his own soul.
+Instead he finds Jones's heart to blackmail Jones into leaving him and his crew alone.
+Jones refuses to forfeit the cheated contract and fires on the Black Pearl to return it to the depths.
+Although he does not tolerate the violation of his contracts, he takes liberty with his own promises.
+After his beloved Calypso betrayed their contract, Jones became bitter, jaded, and cynical; he challenges recent recruits with, "Life is cruel!
+Why should the afterlife be any different?"
+His vulnerable nature is rarely revealed, reserved for privacy such as when playing Calypso's theme on the pipe organ, where he sheds a tear for Calypso.
+Beneath his resentment and vindictive nature, Davy Jones has a repressed feeling of love and goodness: even after being betrayed by Calypso, Jones still loves her, and her name is his dying word.

-Davy Jones speaks with a strong Scottish accent, accentuated by various vocal and facial tics, which make it even more disturbing.
-His typical laugh is greasy and mocking.
+In Pirates of the Caribbean: At World's End, Weatherby Swann was going to stab the heart of Davy Jones, only for Jones to reveal that he cast a terrible geis upon his heart when he carved it from his body, that if someone stabs the heart then theirs will take its place.
+The line was cut from the film, but the geis remains in place as the curse of the Flying Dutchman.
+With the help of Jack Sparrow, Will Turner stabs the heart and becomes the new captain of the Dutchman.